-Autumn is coming to a close and thousands of people have walked around the Pinetum enjoying the fantastic changes in leaf colour on trees like the Liquidambars, Katsura, Maples, Birch and Sorbus, all beautifully set against the evergreen conifers.
+Every year, by the time autumn comes to a close, thousands of people have walked around the Pinetum enjoying the fantastic changes in leaf colour on trees like the liquidambars, katsura, maples, birch and sorbus, all beautifully set against the evergreen conifers.
 However, most people are unaware that some of the best autumn colour at Bedgebury is actually provided by deciduous conifers.
 I was amazed when informed by one of the foresters that all of the trees by Marshal's Lake are dying!
-In fact, they are deciduous conifers and every autumn lose their ‘leaves’.
-It is true that the majority of conifers are evergreen and out of the 8 families, 69 genus, 630 species and 180 varieties and subspecies, there are only 5 genera containing 14 species that are deciduous.
+In fact, they are deciduous conifers and every autumn they lose their ‘leaves’.
+It is true that the majority of conifers are evergreen and out of the 8 families, 69 genera, 630 species and 180 varieties and subspecies, there are only 5 genera containing 14 species that are deciduous.
 All are from the northern hemisphere and all genera can be found at Bedgebury.

 In the UK the larch is commonly planted across the South of England.
-The species used are Japanese Larch and Hybrid Larch as these have a higher timber yield than European Larch.
-In 2009, Phytophthora ramorum (Sudden Oak Death) was unexpectedly found infecting and killing large numbers of Japanese Larch trees (Larix kaempferi) in south-west England.
+The species used are Japanese larch and hybrid larch as these have a higher timber yield than European larch.
+In 2009, Phytophthora ramorum (Sudden Oak Death) was unexpectedly found infecting and killing large numbers of Japanese larch trees (Larix kaempferi) in south-west England.
 This was the first time it had ever been found anywhere in the world and caused lethal infection (in the form of stem cankers) on a commercially important conifer species.
-P

 At Bedgebury, we have two 60 year old trees that are growing slowly and are unlikely to reach more than 15m.
 However I was lucky enough to see towering mature specimens in the wild at Tianmu Shan in Eastern China in 2010.

-The Swamp Cypresses are only found in South East USA, Mexico and just in to Guatemala.
+The swamp cypresses are only found in South East USA, Mexico and just into Guatemala.
 They are remarkable for their ability to grow in very wet areas.
 They also produce strange ‘knees’ called pneumatophores but the function of these isn’t really known yet.
-Some think it is to help get oxygen to the trees roots but it is more likely that it helps in stabilising the trees in swampy wet ground, such as Mangroves.
+Some think it is to help get oxygen to the trees roots but it is more likely that it helps in stabilising the trees in swampy wet ground, such as mangrove swamps.

-The Mexican Swamp Cypress is the National Tree of Mexico and can become a very large tree; there is a very famous tree in a church yard in Oaxaca in Mexico that has a circumference of 36m!
+The Mexican swamp cypress is the national tree of Mexico and can become a very large tree; there is a famous tree in a church yard in Oaxaca in Mexico that has a circumference of 36m!
 The young trees we planted in 2005 have some way to go before they get anywhere near this size!

 The International Union for the Conservation of Nature lists Glyptostrobus as Critically Endangered and states that “Given current trends, this species could well become Critically Endangered (possibly “Extinct in the Wild”) in the near future”.
 Glytostrobus is related to Taxodium and is usually found in wet ground, alongside streams and rivers but can grow in up to 60cm of water.
 In warmer climes, it attains a similar stature to the Taxodiums but in the UK it grows slowly making a small pyramidical tree and turns a lovely orangy bronze colour in the autumn.

-Fossil records show that Dawn Redwoods once blanketed the northern hemisphere but were thought extinct until a chance discovery in a remote rural village in south central China in 1941.
+Fossil records show that dawn redwoods once blanketed the northern hemisphere but were thought to be extinct until a chance discovery in a remote rural village in south central China in 1941.
 They were introduced to the West in 1947 and arrived at Bedgebury in 1950.